Discover HeyGen's journey to $1M ARR with product demonstration videos and video presentations. Explore our strategy and insights.

 Learning in SaaS

 Learning how to build a SaaS product carried unique challenges.
-Confidence in adaptability and humility carried immense learning potential, guided by podcasts, newsletters, and competitor products.
+Confidence in adaptability and humility carried immense learning potential, guided by podcasts, newsletters, and competitor products focusing on how to make video presentations.

 Beyond $1M ARR